The Beast of the East

 Okay, I give them a pass.
 What did they really care?
 They were “close enough,” and had certainly stepped on Nutmeg land mere inches more western than the actual easternmost point.
 But they didn’t have a 1300 world CTMQ page to write.

-And I did.
+But I did.
 So I kept at it.
 Multiflora Rose, swamp muck and poison ivy be darned, I kept at it.
 I retraced my steps (I’m purposely avoiding detailed directions here, because I want to keep this sacred place a little sacred.
 If you know where to look, you can find your own directions.) and struck out into the woods again.

 It’s gotta be right near… “Here it is!
 I found it!”
 I yelled to my road and trail weary companions.
 “Over here!”